wyzdev/inassa_web/doc/web/files/src/Controller/ClientsController.php.txt

 class ClientsController extends AppController
 {
     /**
-     * Function that allows the user to search client */ public function gestion(){
+     * Function that allows the user to search client.
+     */
+    public function gestion(){
         if ($this->request->is('post')) {